 The ultimate goal of St. Barnabas School is to prepare each student for success throughout his/her educational career.
-We use state-approved curriculum from the Diocese of Cleveland, and all faculty are properly certified by the State of Ohio.
+Our curriculum is written by the Diocese of Cleveland and approved by the State of Ohio and the Ohio Catholic Crediting Association (OCCSA).
+All faculty are properly certified by the State of Ohio.
 In addition, teachers of Religion are trained and certified by the Diocese.
 The instructional time allocation and the curriculum for each subject area meet the standards of the Ohio Department of Education.
 The following subject areas are included in our core curriculum:

 - Reading (Literature-based)

 - Phonics (Kindergarten 3rd grade)

 - Mathematics

 - English

-- Spelling/ Vocabulary
+- Spelling/Vocabulary

 - Social Studies

 - Science

 - Health

 - Handwriting

 - Catholic Doctrine